josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251120_prevent_the_catfishing.md

 i wish, i deeply wish, that this isn't bearing out in foi/sar results.

 i really, really wish that this was more incorrect.

+---

+most recent upload?

+i get this a lot.

+and sice dec 2024, it's been framed as a specific person with a public persona, which it just clearly is not.
+(apart from anything else, why?)

+this misuses both data sets for the centroid, and it sexualises them as much as it sexualises me.

+the type of white men who put *this much fucking effort* into making their colonial sex fetishes happen, and skinwalk through their bizarre racial bdsm fantasies, should be absolutely nowhere near anything even *hinting* at safeguarding.

+how the fuck is this safeguarding the national interest?

+if you look up the video, it has audio btw, and it is so awkward and put on.

+peak, "i reached a certain age and realised bossy women are hot, let me forget my mortgage, mommy" energy.

+g-d, please deliver me from *whatever the fuck this is*.